geoffreyl4412/github-tutorial/README.md

 ---
 ## Git vs. GitHub
 Git and github may have similar names, but they are two _very_ different things.
 Git is the software that keeps snapshots of your code.
 On Github, the code gets stored into the cloud.
-The differences are listed below:
+Listed below are some facts and differences:

 **Git**
 * Clone or fork the same project and modify it